Sampling from Bayesian Neural Network Posteriors with Symmetric Minibatch Splitting Langevin Dynamics: Experiments

+The basic setup in all experiments was the same: 15 epochs of initial training with Adam at a step polynomially decaying stepsize schedule with power equal to 1, followed by five epochs of SWA, and 40 epochs of SMS-UBU (10 epoch was discarded as burn-in, and 30 epochs were used as samples).
+See Section \ref{sec:hyperparameterchoices} for further details.

-We did 64 independent runs, and compared the performance of ensemble methods (ensembles after 15 epochs of training, ensembles of SWA networks, and ensembles of Bayesian samples according to Algorithm \ref{alg:ensSMSUBU}).
-The results are shown in figures \ref{fig:Fashion}, \ref{fig:CelebA}, and \ref{fig:chestXray}.
-Standard deviations for the tested quantities were computed based on the independent runs (for example, by pooling the runs into ensembles of size four, there were 16 independent such ensembles, etc.) As we can see, Bayesian networks can offer small gains in accuracy over ensembles of the same size, but more importantly, they can lead to significant gains in calibration performance (NLL, ACE, and RPS scores).
-The Bayesian approach provides a better modelling of uncertainty in the weights, which persists even with the local $\pi^*$ used in Algorithm \ref{alg:ensSMSUBU} (needed to improve conditioning for computational tractability).
+We performed 64 independent runs, and compared the performance of ensemble methods (ensembles after 15 epochs of training, ensembles of SWA networks, and ensembles of Bayesian samples according to Algorithm \ref{alg:ensSMSUBU}).
+The results are shown in Figures \ref{fig:Fashion}, \ref{fig:CelebA}, and \ref{fig:chestXray}.
+Standard deviations were computed based on the independent runs (for example, by pooling the runs into ensembles of size four, there were 16 independent such ensembles, etc.) Bayesian networks offer small gains in accuracy over ensembles of the same size, and significant gains in calibration performance (NLL, ACE, and RPS scores).
+The Bayesian approach based on SMS-UBU seems to be able to provide a better modelling of uncertainty in the weights, which seems to persists even with the local $\pi^*$ used in Algorithm \ref{alg:ensSMSUBU}.
+On Figure \ref{fig:Fashion}, we have also included experiments with four additional integrators: SG-UBU, SG-UBU with sampling without replacement, SG-HMC (\cite{SGHMC}) and cyclical SG-HMC (\cite{Zhang}).
+As proposed in the literature, SG-HMC and cyclical SG-HMC do not use local approximation $\pi^*$, but aim to explore the whole target (using same initialization and number of epochs for all methods).
+These do not perform as well the UBU-based methods relying on local approximations.